 In young children up to age 5 or 6, confusional events are so common that most are typically considered development stages for a child and are very normal and expected.
 Most confusional states usually end with a quick return to sleep and sometimes they will reoccur only a little while later.
 Children have no recollection of these events.

 What’s important for parents to distinguish is if their child is experiencing a night waking from partial rousing from Stage IV sleep or if the waking is a result of a sleep association i.e. the child hasn’t learned how to fall asleep on his/her own.

-Typically if a child needs a parent to rock them, pat them, feed or provide some sort of assistance in order to fall asleep when they first go to bed, the child will quite predictable starting waking some time after midnight requesting assisting to fall back asleep.
+Typically if a child needs a parent to rock them, pat them, feed or provide some sort of assistance in order to fall asleep when they first go to bed, the child will quite predictable starting waking some time after midnight requesting assistance to fall back asleep.
 If no assistance is provided the child can become very distraught and will demand assistance until it’s provided.
-This is a sleep association which means that the child has not learned to fall asleep on his/her own and until they learn how to fall asleep independently when the first go to bed, they’ll continue to wake at night.
+This is a sleep association which means that the child has not learned to fall asleep on his/her own and until they learn how to fall asleep independently when they first go to bed, they’ll continue to wake at night.

 Night terrors, dreams, or sleep-waking are quite different and usually occur about 2-3 hours after a child goes to sleep.
 These occur because the first several hours of sleep the body enters a Stage IV sleep phase or the deepest level of sleep.
 The child has partial rousing but not completely from a deep stage four and may move about, call out- sometimes frightfully.